Besperk93/knowledge-graph/extractInfo/readme.md

 This subdirectory contains the code used to extract information from the Khan Academy transcripts.
 It is structured as follows:

-_annotatedReferences_

-These contain annotated versions of scripts and functions from open sourced repositories.
-In this case from: https://github.com/plkmo/BERT-Relation-Extraction.
-Annotations of what each, relevant, function does were made as comments and proved important in understanding the processes involved.
-These are included to show where and how adaptations were made to suit this project's purposes.

 _bin_